Nearly one million children are abused, neglected, abandoned or orphaned each year in the U.S.

 There are an estimated 12,000-15,000 homeless youth in Los Angeles.
 88% of those under 18 are not sheltered.
 A huge portion of these kids come from the LGBT community.
 The majority of these youth were kicked out of their homes by their parents.

 This can lead to homelessness and violence.
 These kids have a higher rate of absenteeism and school dropouts, which is around 50% in our inner-city schools.
+Studies show that young adult high school dropouts have lower earnings and higher incarceration rates than their better educated peers.
+A dropout will end up costing taxpayers around $292,000 over a lifetime due to incarceration and how much less they pay in taxes.

 67,301 students in Los Angeles County schools were homeless last year.
 The estimated graduation rate for homeless students is less than 25%.
 In addition, 47% of homeless school age children have problems such as anxiety, depression, or withdrawal compared to 18% of other children.